-In Figure 7, the left panel (a) shows the ground-truth labels (i.e., field based estimates of AGB), which were derived from the field measurements and a species-specific allometric fit (i.e., Eq.
+In Figure 7, the left panel (a) shows the ground-truth labels (i.e. field based estimates of AGB), which were derived from the field measurements and a species-specific allometric fit (i.e. Eq.
 5).
-The central panel (b) shows the spatial distribution of residuals (i.e., $\epsilon = AGB{ground-truth} - AGB{prediction}$) of the AdaBoost context-aware regression results.
-The mean values converge towards zero (i.e., $\overline{\epsilon}{SP} = 3.8 \text{ kg}$, $\overline{\epsilon}{CP} = -3.2 \text{ kg}$), while the spread of the error distribution varies between SP and CP datasets (i.e., $\sigma(\epsilon{SP}) = 123 \text{ kg}$, $\sigma(\epsilon{CP}) = 140 \text{ kg}$).
+The central panel (b) shows the spatial distribution of residuals (i.e. $\epsilon = AGB{ground-truth} - AGB{prediction}$) of the AdaBoost context-aware regression results.
+The mean values converge towards zero (i.e. $\overline{\epsilon}{SP} = 3.8 \text{ kg}$, $\overline{\epsilon}{CP} = -3.2 \text{ kg}$), while the spread of the error distribution varies between SP and CP datasets (i.e. $\sigma(\epsilon{SP}) = 123 \text{ kg}$, $\sigma(\epsilon{CP}) = 140 \text{ kg}$).

-The lack of high spatial autocorrelation of errors (i.e., low clustering of errors) indicates that predictions are not 387 geographically biased.
+The lack of high spatial autocorrelation of errors (i.e. low clustering of errors) indicates that predictions are not 434 geographically biased.
 The upper-right panel (c) displays the error distributions in both datasets.
-SP-errors show a uni-388 modal distribution with a slight overestimation of DBH of -28 mm (i.e., overestimation).
-CP-errors present a similar 389 overestimation bias (-25 mm) with a bimodal distribution (the second mode is located at 25 mm of underestimation).
-390 The two bottom-right panels show the error distribution of DBH predictions along the ground-truth measurements 391 of DBH and tree height, respectively.
-It can be observed that, generally, smaller and thinner trees tend to be slightly 392 overestimated (i.e., in the first two quantiles), while the largest trees (i.e., quantile 5 and highest trees) tend to under-393 estimation.
-394
+SP-errors show a 435 unimodal distribution with a slight overestimation of DBH of -28 mm (i.e. overestimation).
+CP-errors present a similar 436 overestimation bias (-25 mm) with a bimodal distribution (the second mode is located at 25 mm of underestimation).
+437 The second mode of the bimodal pattern in the CP dataset (at 25 mm) may correspond to the more frequent occurrence 438 of larger trees, which tend to be underestimated (Figure 7, c, lower panels).
+The two bottom-right panels show the 439 error distribution of DBH predictions along the ground-truth measurements of DBH and tree height, respectively.
+440 It can be observed that, generally, smaller and thinner trees tend to be slightly overestimated (i.e. in the first two 441 quantiles), while the largest trees (i.e. quantile 5 and highest trees) tend to underestimation.
+442

-Figure 8 presents a detailed analysis of the relative importance of all predictors considered in the context-aware DBH regression with the AdaBoost regression model.
-We used the permutation importance inspection technique as proposed by Altmann et al. (2010) [114].
-The analysis reveals that in both SP and CP datasets, the most important context-aware predictors are the average heights of the 5, 10, and 15 nearest neighboring trees, outperforming some individual-tree metrics, such as the crown metrics.
+Figure 8 presents the analysis of the relative importance of all predictors considered in the context-aware DBH regression with the AdaBoost regression model (i.e. the best performing one).
+The analysis reveals that in both SP and CP datasets, the most important context-based predictors are the average heights of the 5, 10, and 15 nearest neighboring trees, outperforming some individual-tree metrics, such as the crown metrics.